ChuseCubr/RM-Docket/README.md

 Go to the [releases tab](https://github.com/ChuseCubr/RM-Docket/releases), download the .rmskin file, and open it with Rainmeter.

+If you want to turn off or change the example mouse actions, go into the `Schedule\actions` folder and edit the CSV files.

 ## Important notes

 Times must be in a `HH:MM` 24-hour format in order to work properly (see banner or download skin for an example).

 By default, the schedule is by week (starting on Sunday) and changes per day, but this behavior can be changed.
-Just change line 357 in `schedule.lua` to fit your needs.
+Just change line 338 in `schedule.lua` to fit your needs.

 I'm too small-brained to properly parse CSV files, so substitutions to certain characters must be made in order to: